^

 Consequences and complications

-• The onset of burns on the skin;
+• The occurrence of burns on the skin;

 • Skin irritation due to allergy to mustard;

-• If the mustard is placed on the same part of the skin, pigmentation may occur.
+• If you apply a mustard plaster to the same part of the skin, pigmentation may occur.